calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

 Using the canonical coin toss example, we can parameterize a $$beta$$ distribution using $\alpha$ and $\beta$, representing heads and tails, respectively.

-In R, we'll simulate 100,000 tosses of a fair coin and draw the resulting distribution of values:
+Using R, let's simulate 100,000 tosses of a fair coin and draw the resulting distribution of values:

 ```r
 library(ggplot2)